The Birthday boy and his best chocolate cake.

 A few days back, I got introduced to Samar Halankar in a column in livemint, where he explains how his birthday should be and since then, had been inspired to cook for my birthday for the entire family. (link) I would have cooked if ..
 If those messages would not have started pouring in that it’s a day to pamper myself.
 I am not lazy neither I procrastinate but I allowed myself to go slow on that day.
 And Madhushree baked the best chocolate cake ever.

 Birthday then and no best chocolate cake.

 The celebrations change as you grow up.
 Much like the meaning of happiness.
 There are no more new clothes or carrying candy to school.
-Class teacher wishing you, ma making luchi at home and Baba planning a surprise gift were all looked forward to.
-Those days, anything that could excite and surprise me was either a cricket bat, a football or a story book.
+A class teacher wishing you, ma making luchi at home and Baba planning a surprise gift were all looked forward to.
+Those days, anything that could excite and surprise me was either a cricket bat, a football, or a storybook.
 As I grew up, gifts changed to money from parents and relatives.
-Most of the time, they would go to savings account.
+Most of the time, they would go to the savings account.
 It’s not that I miss the gifts.
 What I miss the most are the personalised messages.

 A greetings card, a letter or a book with few words and the date written on it.
 I have saved most of them, even in tattered condition.
 I am quite a hoarder that way.
 The date and the year scribbled on the first page of ta book opens up a treasure trunk of memories.
 In my growing up years, I never cut a cake, leave aside a chocolate cake.

 Birthday now – Tugga is more excited and the best chocolate cake was made for him?